getchip/CHIP-Docs/source/includes/_flash-in-browser.md

 For the curious:

-   * logname: outputs your username
+   * USER: outputs your username
    * dialout: gives non-root access to serial connections
    * plugdev: allows non-root mounting with pmount